ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

   -  sudo yum update
   -  sudo yum upgrade

 Now that we have upgraded our jumpbox, go back to the Amazon instances page and connect to each one of your ubuntu machines using the orange "connect" button and copy/pasting the ssh commands into the terminal.
 Note: You must be logged into your jumpbox machine to access the ubuntu machines as they are located on your private subnet.
-Once you have logged onto your first ubuntu machine, run the following commnands.
+Once you have logged onto your first ubuntu machine, run the following commands.
   -  sudo apt-get update
   -  sudo apt-get upgrade
   -  exit